jhauberg/dledger/MANUAL.md

 # FAQ

-## I have a position in the same company in multiple portfolios; how do I track this?
+## I have a position in company ABC in multiple portfolios; how do I track this?

 **This is not supported.** You can choose to either keep a separate journal per portfolio, or keep one journal and consolidate the transactions.